 The Private Owner (winning bidder) is required to act as the manager of the LLC and as the manager and servicer of the assets.
 Before bidding, potential bidders must be pre-qualified to ensure, among other things, that the bidder has the expertise and resources to manage and liquidate the assets.
 The Private Owner is obligated to manage the assets in a manner consistent with industry standards in a way that maximizes their value to the LLC.

 What type of oversight does the FDIC have over the LLCs?

-As part of the "joint venture" business model of the structured transactions, the FDIC possesses certain monitoring and oversight rights within the LLC legal agreements.
-To support this effort the FDIC engages contractors to verify compliance with all transaction documents.
+As part of the Structured Transactions business model, the FDIC possesses certain monitoring and oversight rights pursuant to the LLC legal agreements.
+To support this effort, the FDIC engages contractors to verify compliance with all transaction documents.
 Using these contractors and in-house staff, the FDIC regularly conducts on-site reviews of the asset manager's operations.
 In addition, the manager must adhere to stringent monthly, semiannual, and annual reporting requirements to facilitate the FDIC's oversight of the transaction and asset performance.
 As an additional monitoring tool, the legal documents provide FDIC with certain consent rights with respect to LLC and manager activities.

 Why does the FDIC use Structured Transactions?

 The FDIC has a legal responsibility to maximize recovery on the assets of failed financial institutions for which it acts as receiver.
-The FDIC conveys assets to LLCs in a structured transaction when it determines that this method of asset disposition is likely to maximize the value of the assets and minimize loss to the receiverships.
+The FDIC conveys assets to LLCs in a Structured Transaction when it determines that this method of asset disposition is likely to maximize the value of the assets and minimize loss to the receiverships.

 Are borrowers affected when assets are disposed of through a Structured Transaction?